Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Abstract

 \section{Abstract}

-We consider a standard federated learning architecture where a group of clients periodically coordinate with a central server to train a statistical model.
-We tackle two major challenges in federated learning: (i) objective heterogeneity, which stems from differences in the clients' local loss functions, and (ii) systems heterogeneity, which leads to slow and straggling client devices.
-Due to such client heterogeneity, we show that existing federated learning algorithms suffer from a fundamental speed-accuracy conflict: they either guarantee linear convergence but to an incorrect point, or convergence to the global minimum but at a sub-linear rate, i.e., fast convergence comes at the expense of accuracy.

-To address the above limitation, we propose \texttt{FedLin} - a simple, new algorithm that exploits past gradients and employs client-specific learning rates.
-When the clients' local loss functions are smooth and strongly convex, we show that \texttt{FedLin} guarantees linear convergence to the global minimum.
-We then establish matching upper and lower bounds on the convergence rate of \texttt{FedLin} that highlight the trade-offs associated with infrequent, periodic communication.
-Notably, \texttt{FedLin} is the only approach that is able to match centralized convergence rates (up to constants) for smooth strongly convex, convex, and non-convex loss functions despite arbitrary objective and systems heterogeneity.
-We further show that \texttt{FedLin} preserves linear convergence rates under aggressive gradient sparsification, and quantify the effect of the compression level on the convergence rate.
+We consider a standard federated learning (FL) architecture where a group of clients periodically coordinate with a central server to train a statistical model.
+We develop a general algorithmic framework called \texttt{FedLin} to tackle some of the key challenges intrinsic to FL, namely objective heterogeneity, systems heterogeneity, and infrequent and imprecise communication.
+Our framework is motivated by the observation that under these challenges, various existing FL algorithms suffer from a fundamental speed-accuracy conflict: they either guarantee linear convergence but to an incorrect point, or convergence to the global minimum but at a sub-linear rate, i.e., fast convergence comes at the expense of accuracy.
+In contrast, when the clients' local loss functions are smooth and strongly convex, we show that \texttt{FedLin} guarantees linear convergence to the global minimum, despite arbitrary objective and systems heterogeneity.
+We then establish matching upper and lower bounds on the convergence rate of \texttt{FedLin} that highlight the effects of intermittent communication.
+Finally, we show that \texttt{FedLin} preserves linear convergence rates under aggressive gradient sparsification, and quantify the effect of the compression level on the convergence rate.
+Our work is the first to provide tight linear convergence rate guarantees, and constitutes the first comprehensive analysis of gradient sparsification in FL.